Tom-Davidson/pagespeedinsights-collector/README.md

 ## Running Tests

+You might need to install `trivy` for the security related tests.

 - `npm test` js unit tests and Dockerfile linting
 - `npm run test:dockerfile:security` runs security best practice static analysis on the Dockerfile (not on CI currently)